Reggie Walker (linebacker, born 1996)

-Reggie Walker (born April 22, 1996) is an American football linebacker for the Houston Gamblers of the United States Football League (USFL).
+Reginald Nigozi Walker (born April 22, 1996) is an American football linebacker.
 He was signed by the Arizona Cardinals as an undrafted free agent in 2020 following his college football career with the Kansas State Wildcats.

 Professional career

 Arizona Cardinals

-Walker signed with the Arizona Cardinals as an undrafted free agent following the 2020 NFL Draft on April 27, 2020.
+Walker signed with the Arizona Cardinals as an undrafted free agent following the 2020 NFL draft on April 27, 2020.
 He was waived during final roster cuts on September 5, 2020, and signed to the team's practice squad the next day.
 He was elevated to the active roster on October 19 for the team's week 6 game against the Dallas Cowboys, and reverted to the practice squad after the game.
 He was signed to the active roster on November 19, 2020.
 He was waived on November 21 and re-signed to the practice squad three days later.
 He signed a reserve/future contract on January 5, 2021.
 On August 31, 2021, Walker was waived by the Cardinals.